LOUISINTERNET/lia_multicolumnwizard/Documentation/Configuration/Index.rst

 Link Field
 ~~~~~~~~~~

-In order to use the link feature you need to also create a field of type link in the current TCA and reference it in the multicolumnwizard link field in the linkUseField attribute.
+In order to use the link feature you need to also create a field of type link in the current TCA and reference it in the multicolumnwizard link
+field in the linkUseField attribute.
 This field will be automatically hidden by Javascript.
-In lia_ctypes you could use a liaoptional field for example:

 .. code-block:: php
-    :caption: Example
+    :caption: Link Field Example
+    :emphasize-lines: 8,13,21

+    $ctype = &$GLOBALS['TCA']['tt_content']['types']['lia_ctypes_mcw_test'];

     $ctype['columnsOverrides']['multicolumnwizard']['config']['columnFields'] = [
         'exampleMultiColumnWizardLinkInput' => [